FuYon/love-darling-marketing-website/README.md

 Brand name now changing to Love Darling from E.L.Y.(Team member: Esther, Lydia, Kevin Y)

-This web is built with Word Press.
+This web is built with elementor

 For Marketing Project Assignments, not for real bussiness.